ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 }
 ```

-Create your job struct based on IJob and write your code inside the _Execute()_ function.
+Create your Burst Job based on IJob and write your code inside the _Execute()_ function.
 The attribute [BurstCompile] tells Unity to use the Burst compiler.

 Alternatively you can use Burst static functions; that is, static functions tagged with the [BurstCompile] tag.